knakamura13/discord-node-girls-only-bot/README.md

-# Discord Node Chat Bot Template
+# Discord Node Girls Only Bot

-A simple Discord bot made with Node.js
+A simple Discord bot made with Node.js for the Girls Only server.

 ## Prerequisites